Miniature Christmas Fruitcakes

-If you love fruitcake, then you're going to love these Miniature Christmas Fruitcakes.
-Enjoy traditional fruitcake flavours in a recipe that comes together quickly.
+If you love fruitcake, then you’re going to love these miniature Christmas fruitcakes.
+Enjoy a traditional English fruitcake flavours in a recipe that is easy and comes together quickly.
 This recipe makes a large batch and freezes well for holiday baking trays.

 These mini fruitcakes taste as delicious as they look.
 A quick overnight soak in rum or brandy for the fruit and you will have these tasty desserts ready in less than an hour.